buyuk-dev/resume/resume.md

 *Software Engineer @Nokia*

-Development and maintenance of LTE base station software in C++ / Python;
+Development and maintenance of LTE base station software in modern C++(11 and 14) and Python;

 #### 02.2016 - 02.2017 Hewlett-Packard Enterprise